k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

   * New [Broadway Flow](/articles/19_Broadway/02a_broadway_flow_overview.md)
   * New [Interface](/articles/05_DB_interfaces/01_interfaces_overview.md)
   * New [Custom DB Interface type](/articles/05_DB_interfaces/10_database_types.md)
-* **Export project to Zip File** - prepares a zip file that contains the all the project's entities and files in the Project Tree's root folder.
+* **Export project to Zip File** - prepares a zip file that contains all of the project's entities and files in the Project Tree's root folder.